 Daylight saving time is being observed, so the time shifts one hour twice per year.

-Time zone of Switzerland
+The time zone of Switzerland

-The whole country and all surrounding countries are in the same time zone.
+All of Switzerland and all surrounding countries are in the same time zone.

 Daylight saving time

 Switzerland is in “winter time” from late October to late March.
 This is the normal, Central European Time (CET).

 Switzerland is in “summer time” from late March to late October.
 The time is shifted one hour forward to have more daylight in the evenings.
 So when it’s 20:00 (8 PM), it’s actually only 19:00 (7 PM).
 This is called the Central European Summer Time (CEST).

 The exact clock change date varies: it’s done overnight, in the early morning of the last Sunday in March (1 hour forward) and the last Sunday in October (1 hour back).

 Sunrise and sunset in Switzerland

 Sunrise and sunset times determine your timeframe for scenic trips and photography.
 However, the number of potentially sunny hours is often less than the number of daylight hours.
 In mountainous areas, the valley can be shady well before sunset.
 In narrow valleys, the shade drastically reduces the number of sunny hours.

 An example of the Lauterbrunnen Valley: